-Though I ride post, you perceive it is not in the spirit of dissipation.
+THOUGH I ride post, you perceive it is not in the spirit of dissipation.
 Alas! what mode of life in reality less corresponds with my natural inclination than that indolent activity, if so I may call it, which hurries me into every tumult, and among the proud and fastidious, to the utter loss of time!
-For such is the general consequence of the confusion of society among the Germans, who converse as they call it between themselves although thirty persons should be present.
+For such is the general consequence of the confusion of society among the Germans, who converse as they call it among themselves although thirty persons should be present.
 Thus am I robbed of study, deprived of my favourite pursuits, my own thoughts, and forced incessantly to comply with forms so foreign, not to say odious, to my nature.
 You yourself, who lead a life so full of hurry, but who, however, associate with the chosen few, in despite of all the gifts of nature, you must feel how difficult it is abruptly to pass from the buzz of men to the meditations of the closet.
-Yet is this indispensably necessary, in order to manage the aside speeches, by which the current news of the day is acquired and consequences divined.
-We must gallop five days with the Prince, and pursue all the physical and moral meanderings of the man, in public and in private, before we can obtain the right, or the opportunity, to ask him a question; or, which is better, to catch a word, which may be equivalent to both question and answer.
+Yet is this indispensably necessary, in order to manage the aside speeches, by which the current news of the day is acquired and consequences are divined.
+We must gallop five days with the Prince, and pursue all the physical and moral meanderings of the man, in public and in private, before we can obtain the right, or the opportunity, to ask him a question; or, which is better, to catch a word, which may be equivalent both to question and answer.

 But who knows this better than you?
 I only wish you to understand my excursions are not the effect of chance, and still less of whim.
 Let me add that each of my journeys improves my local knowledge, a subject on which I have made it a law not to be easily satisfied.
-I hope that, among others, you will perceive by my memorial on Saxony, and by that on the Prussian States, which are, in reality, works of labour, and which you will not have a sight of for some months to come, that I have profoundly studied the countries which I wished to understand, and as ardently in men as in books; with this difference, however, that I scarcely dare confide in the mere assertion of the best informed man, unless he brings written proofs.
+I hope that, among others, you will perceive by my memorial on Saxony, and by that on the Prussian States, which are, in reality, works of labour, and which you will not have a sight of for some months to come, that I have profoundly studied the countries which I wished to understand, and as ardently in men as in books; with this difference, however, that I scarcely dare confide in the mere assertion of the best-informed man, unless he brings written proofs.
+The necessity of that species of superstitious conscientiousness, with which I am almost mechanically impressed, whenever I take up the pen, has been demonstrated to my own mind too often for it ever to forsake me.